Inside the new South African Winter Love Island villa for 2020

 Will we see adjustments in Love Island in the summertime?

-“We do always try and give a house a refresh each year,” Gould stated.
+“We do always try and give a house a refresh each year,” Gould mentioned.
 “We’re going to see how we go.”

 HEARALPUBLICIST